pythonhubdev/pythonhubdev/README.md

   <img alt="GitHub followers" src="https://img.shields.io/github/followers/pythonhubdev?logo=github&style=for-the-badge"></a>
 </p>

-Hello guys👋🏻, Full-stack Developer with a degree in Computer Science and Engineering.
+Hello guys👋🏻, I'm a Full-stack Developer with a degree in Computer Science and Engineering.
 Expertise in developing full-stack mobile and web applications with Python, Flutter, and React.
 I love building applications, especially mobile applications using Flutter and Python.
 Contributed to some OSS projects and have some ideas to implement a few OSS projects (Looking forward to collaborating with other developers).
 I do teach tech stuff on my YouTube channel.
 I do love to play cricket and also try to sing some of my favorite songs.

 - 🎯 Currently focusing on [Flutter Course][youtube], Fast API and OSS
 - 👯‍♂️ Open Source Contributions [FAAG][faag], [PyNotion][pynotion]